hiboabd/CV/README.md

 - 7 GCSE Grades (B grade or above)– including Maths – A, English Language – A, Biology – A
 - 2 BTEC Qualifications – Business Studies – Distinction*, IT – Distinction*

-## Experience

-#### YouthSight

-*Graduate Research Executive (June 2018 - July 2019)*
-*Research Executive (July 2019 - March 2020)*

-- Delivered 15 pitches and debrief presentations for clients including BBC, Unite Students and NCS.
-- Led the management of 5 projects and assisted the delivering of more than 50 projects.
-This involved client management, quantitative and qualitative fieldwork and analysing the data for reports, briefings and presentations.
-- Designed 20 digital eBooks, reports and videos delivering cutting edge research on Generation Z and led to webinars with approximately 100 attendees.
-Example: How Gen Z will change the world ebook series by YouthSight.
-    - Examples: ['Gen Z: Exile on Mainstream?'](https://ipa.co.uk/knowledge/publications-reports/gen-z-exile-on-mainstream) by the Institute of Practisioners of Advertising.
-    - [How Gen Z will change the world](https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one) ebook series by YouthSight.

 ## Hobbies